 Caesar Kleberg Wildlife Center

 While scientific research is the main focus of the Institute, public education and outreach has become a more important part of the Institute’s work.
 Located at the heart of the Wildlife Research Park, lies the Caesar Kleberg Wildlife Center, the Institute’s crown jewel.
-This 7,500 square foot Spanish-style building and adjacent 6,000 square foot veranda has created new opportunities for outreach related activities.
+This11,220 square foot Spanish-style building has created new opportunities for outreach related activities.
 Completed in August 2005 with generous donations from the Caesar Kleberg Foundation for Wildlife Conservation and other supporters, the Institute now boasts a facility where wildlife research information can be disseminated through workshops, presentations, symposia, and conferences to both the general public and scientific communities.

-The Center itself is comprised of the Curtis and HP Pinnell Family Memorial Auditorium, the Petra Vela Kenedy Conference Room, the Phil and Karen Hunke Foyer and Interpretive Area, and the A. E. Leonard Family Native Plant Garden.
+The Center itself is comprised of the Curtis and HP Pinnell Family Memorial Auditorium, the Petra Vela Kenedy Conference Room, and the A. E. Leonard Family Native Plant Garden.
 Our garden attracts many incredible butterflies, dragonflies and birds over the course of the year.
 Click here for a list...

 Curtis and HP Pinnell Family Memorial Auditorium

-The Curtis and HP Pinnell Family Memorial Auditorium, donated by Curtis and HP Pinnell is a multi-purpose auditorium, equipped for lectures and special events, and can hold up to 200 guests.
-Three sets of Spanish Doors are fixed along each wall, one side leading to the portico and veranda area and the other to the front porch affixed with a cedar trellis.
+The Curtis and HP Pinnell Family Memorial Auditorium, donated by Curtis and HP Pinnell is a multi-purpose auditorium, equipped for lectures and special events, and can hold up to 250 guests.
+Three sets of Spanish Doors are fixed along each wall, one side leading to the portico and veranda area and the other North Conference room.
 The doors provide the flexibility of creating an open atmosphere for special events and a closed environment for professional meetings.
 The ceiling is lined with wood beams accented by six glass, drop-lighting fixtures.
-A small kitchen, located west of the auditorium allows access for caterers during special events.
+The room is equipped with a retractable screen,surround sound, wifi, and audio and visual equipment for presentations.
+It has a small kitchen and ice machine, located west of the auditorium allows access for caterers during special events.

 The Petra Vela Kenedy Conference Room